 NASM (National Academy of Sports Medicine)

 Largely based on its Optimum Performance Training (OPT) model, NASM implements the most current scientific research from the field of human performance into their certifications.
-Their CPT cert is more geared towards training of physically active individuals and competitive athletes.
-Learn more about NASM and its CPT certification here.
+Their CPT cert is more geared towards training of physically active individuals and competitive athletes, however NASM’s specializations branch out into the realm of rehabilitation, nutrition and special populations.
+You can learn more about the organization and its CPT certification here.

 ACSM (American College of Sports Medicine)

 The ACSM is recognized as the largest sports medicine and exercise science organization in the world.
 Some hospitals and wellness centers require or prefer ACSM certification for their personal trainers.
 ACSM has an established set of fitness and body composition guidelines and recommendations for both healthy and diseased populations including children and senior citizens.
 These widely recognized guidelines are used largely in clinical settings and universities.
 Recommended for those who wish to work in a clinical setting or interested in eventually pursuing a medical or healthcare career.